Legal

 In this Code:

-- Verified Name — the full legal name returned by Stripe Identity
+- Verified Name, the full legal name returned by our identity-verification provider (Stripe Identity or Didit) at the point of identity verification.

-users.identity_verified_name. - Display Name — the public-facing name shown on the Tutor's Profile, derived from the Verified Name as set out in section 3.
+- Display Name, the public-facing name shown on the Tutor's Profile, derived from the Verified Name as set out in section 3.

-- Disclosure — a safeguarding disclosure (DBS Enhanced certificate, PVG scheme record, or AccessNI Enhanced Disclosure) submitted under section 8 of the Terms of Service.
+- Disclosure, a safeguarding disclosure (DBS Enhanced certificate, PVG scheme record, or AccessNI Enhanced Disclosure) submitted under section 10 of the Terms of Service.

 3. Identity and display name

-3.1 Tutors must complete identity verification via Stripe Identity before publishing a Profile.
+3.1 Tutors must complete identity verification via our identity-verification provider (Stripe Identity or Didit) before publishing a Profile.
 The name returned by that verification is the Verified Name and is the only basis on which a Display Name may be constructed.

 3.2 The Display Name shown on a Tutor's public Profile must be one of: